Hegl1/ParProg2021/Assignment_02/week02.md

 f_{2}(n) = 2n^2
 $$

-In this case with every access a cache miss occurs, because the cache gets wiped with every access when accessing element column by column.
+In this case with every access a cache miss occurs, because the cache line gets wiped with every access when accessing element column by column.

 ### Analysis with 'cachegrind'